isaumya/wp-server-stats/readme.txt

 **Very Special Thanks**

-The list of people whom I wanna specially thanks without whom this plugin would have never been completed.
+The list of people whom I want to specially thanks without whom this plugin would have never been completed.

 * Justin Catello from [BigScoots Hosting](https://www.isaumya.com/refer/bigscoots) - Looking for quality managed SSD hosting?
 Go with [BigScoot Hosting](http://www.bigscoots.com/portal/?affid=261) keeping your eye closed.
 They are that much good.
 * [Pippin Williamson](https://twitter.com/pippinsplugins) from [Easy Digital Download](https://easydigitaldownloads.com/)